Oakley Logo

 Oakley Logo History

-The corporate identity reflects the Oakley business.
-The horizontal, flattened oval is associated with glasses and adorns each frame as the main decorative element.
-However, before its appearance, the brand could only boast of an emblem with the inscription “OAKLEY” in which “O” and “K” with two connecting strokes formed the letter “A” and “L” and “Y” were part of “E.”
+The brand’s style reflects the essence of Oakley’s business.
+The horizontal, flattened oval is associated with glasses and serves as the main decorative element in every frame.
+However, before its appearance, the brand could only boast an emblem with the inscription “OAKLEY,” in which the letters “O” and “K,” with two connecting strokes, formed the letter “A,” and “L” and “Y” formed “E.”

-That all changed in 1993 when the manufacturer first placed a flattened oval on the logo.
-He also squeezed and stretched the inscription, which made it unreadable.
-In 1997, he had to sharpen the oval and change the font of the word “OAKLEY” to improve the perception of the branding style.
-This is how the bold sans serif version came about, with the first “O” shaped like a rectangle with rounded edges and looked like a spectacle frame.
+Everything changed in 1993 when the manufacturer first placed the flattened oval on the logo.
+It also compressed and stretched the inscription, making it unreadable.
+In 1997, it had to sharpen the oval and change the font of the word “OAKLEY” to improve the perception of the branding style.
+This led to the version with a bold sans-serif font, in which the first letter “O” was shaped like a rectangle with rounded edges, resembling a glass frame.

-At the same time, a version with a gray inscription and a complex multicomponent oval was adopted.
-The artists gave it a realism using a gradient.
-Both emblems, both simple and stylized, are still used today.
-There is another logo: with a horizontal rounded rectangle and the shaded word “OAKLEY.”
+At the same time, a variant with a gray inscription and a complex multi-component oval was adopted.
+The artists gave it realism using a gradient.
+Both emblems, both simple and stylized, are still used.
+There is another logo with a horizontal, rounded rectangle and the hatched word “OAKLEY.”
 The year of its appearance is unknown.

 What is Oakley?